gradusnikov/eclipse-chatgpt-plugin/README.md

 1. Open *Window > Preferences > Assist AI* preferences
 2. Input your **OpenAI API** key (you can find your keys at https://platform.openai.com/account/api-keys)
 3. Input the model name.
-By default, the plugin uses the *gpt-4* model, but you can also utilize *gpt-3.5-turbo* or any available ChatGPT model
+By default, the plugin uses the *gpt-4* model, but you can also utilize *gpt-3.5-turbo* or any available ChatGPT model.
+To check which models are available to you, go to https://platform.openai.com/playground?mode=chat and check the *Model* drop list.

 ### Add ChatGPT View